mohammed183/re_vit/markdown/claims.md

 ::: {.cell .markdown}
 # Goals

-The main purpose of this notebook is to:
+The objective of this notebook is to show you how to:

-- develop the skills to critically analyze specific claims, both qualitative and quantitative, that are made in the research paper
+- Critically analyze the qualitative and quantitative claims in the research paper
-- discover how to use pretrained models available to verify claims that need a lot of computational resources
-- learn to identify the specific experiments they would need to run to validate each claim
+- Specify the experiments that are required to verify each claim
-- learn to identify the data, code, and hyperparameters that are necessary to run each experiment, and to make reasonable choices when these are not provided
+- Identify the data, code, and hyperparameters that are necessary to run each experiment
+- Use pretrained models to validate claims that need high computational resources
+- Determine the feasibility of verifying different types of claims
+- Design new experiments to validate the qualitative claims when some models or datasets are unavailable
 :::

 ::: {.cell .markdown}